 - DGPS ready: 'Differential global positioning', or DGPS, is the next step forward in accuracy for GPS.
 Ever had your satnav telling you you're driving along beside the road, rather than on it?
 DGPS should help to alleviate this in future!

 - TMC ready: A TMC ready GPS receiver is capable of connecting directly to the 'traffic messaging channel', using broadcasted travel information to change your route.

-- Voice control: Don’t want to fiddle around typing in a location?
+- Voice control and Siri: Don’t want to fiddle around typing in a location?
 With voice control, simply say your destination and let the sat nav do the rest.